Innopolis-Robotics-Society/FaceGuardV3/reports/week7/sprint-review-summary.md

 # Sprint Review Summary — Sprint 5, Week 7

 **Date:** 16.07.2026
-**Format:** Offline in person
+**Format:** Offline, in person
-**Participants:** Development team, Customer (role: admin) **Recording:** The meeting was recorded with the customer's permission.
+**Participants:** Development team, Customer (role: admin)
+**Recording:** The meeting was recorded with the customer's permission.
 A sanitized transcript was published, since the customer approved publication.
 UAT execution and the final transition confirmation were conducted during the same session, so this recording also covers both.

 ## Scope reviewed